Segara Village Hotel – Enchanting, traditional resort with a first-rate beachfront position.

 Segara Village Hotel – Rooms

-- Room Types: Deluxe Rooms • Bungalow Rooms • Family Bungalow Rooms • The [email protected]
+- Room Types: Deluxe Room • Bungalow Room • Family Bungalow Room • The [email protected] • List of all Rooms

 - Smoking Rooms: No smoking in the rooms and rules elsewhere are fairly strict, so check when booking.

 - Best Room: The new bungalows with the chic name The [email protected] are private and spacious, and share a separate pool.
-Feature home theater systems and direct beach frontage.
+They feature home theater systems and direct beach frontage.
 Adults only.

-- For Families: Many rooms have connecting doors, while Family Bungalows are ideal: twin-level, 2 bedrooms and bathrooms, and sizeable living areas.
+- For Families: Many rooms have connecting doors, while Family Bungalows are ideal: twin-level, 2 bedrooms and bathrooms, and sizable living areas.

 Segara Village Hotel – Local Transport